kuldeep-verma/sales-message-processing-app/README.md

 ## Getting Started
 MessageProcessor is main class to run this application.
 Source included all required java files and sales message file as well.
+Any of the IDE can be used Eclipse, Netbeans etc.

 ## Requirements
 Java 8